-Why are managed assets important?
-This is how most financial advisors get paid, and it has been that way for decades.
-Most charge a commission based on the “AUM” of 1%, sometimes more, sometimes less, but always linked to their general level of assets, managed by their advisor.
-This is what you pay them for financial planning and investment advice, and conceptually speaking, it makes sense: when your investments work well and your assets grow, so does the amount of money the advisor earns.
-On the other hand, if the advisor loses money, you pay less in fees.
+Why are assets under management important?
+This is how most financial advisors are paid, and that's how it has been for decades.
+Most charge an “AUM based commission” of 1%, sometimes more, sometimes less, but always tied to the overall level of assets, managed by their advisor.
+This is what pays them for financial planning and investment advice, including gold IRA retirement planning, and conceptually, it makes sense: when their investments go well and their assets grow, so does the amount of money the advisor earns.
+On the other hand, if the advisor loses money to you, you pay less in commissions.

-But the reality is that, win or lose, these fees are affecting the profitability of your portfolio and the truth is that they are costing you a substantial amount of money.
-So what's the use of basis points if they're so similar to percentages?
-Changes in the return on an investment can be quite small, so it's sometimes easier to understand them in tens or hundreds of basis points rather than in tenths or hundreds of percentage points.
+But the reality is that whether you win or lose, these commissions are consuming the returns of your portfolio, and the truth is that they are costing you a substantial amount of money.
+So what's the point of basis points, if they're so similar to percentages?
+Changes in the return on an investment can be quite small, so it's sometimes easier to understand them in tens or hundreds of basis points rather than tenths or hundreds of percent.
 A full-service financial advisor can charge at least 100 basis points (or 1%).
-Our full-service advisor charges 75 basis points, or 25% less than the average market advisor.
+Our full-service advisor charges 75 bps or 25% less than the average advisor out there.

 This is what most people think when they think of a financial advisor for a local company, where you are going to meet with your advisor in person in your office.
 Because of this disconnect between the services provided and the fees paid, financial advisors often have a large number of clients who are not profitable.
 That can make it difficult to determine how much you're paying and if you're getting a fair deal when trying to find a financial advisor.
 A financial advisor should be one of the first people you contact if a spouse dies or becomes disabled, if you win an inheritance, if the IRS is auditing you, or if you are facing a divorce.